LiamBindle/PyVESC/docs/source/index.rst

 ^^^^^^^^^^^^^^^
 These are the setter messages which are currently implemented.

-.. autoclass:: pyvesc.messages.SetDutyCycle
+.. autoclass:: pyvesc.SetDutyCycle
-.. autoclass:: pyvesc.messages.SetRPM
+.. autoclass:: pyvesc.SetRPM
-.. autoclass:: pyvesc.messages.SetCurrent
+.. autoclass:: pyvesc.SetCurrent
-.. autoclass:: pyvesc.messages.SetCurrentBrake
+.. autoclass:: pyvesc.SetCurrentBrake

 Getter Messages
 ^^^^^^^^^^^^^^^